Frumpy: Post-Frumpy

 Shortly after Frumpy disbanded, Rumpf, Kravetz and Schott recruited guitarist Frank Diez and drummer Curt Cress, both formerly with Munich-based jazz fusion combo Emergency, to form a "supergroup" called Atlantis.
 Atlantis, which has been described as "Frumpy repackaged with a more commercial hard-rock style," recorded their first album Atlantis in 1972, which was released early in 1973.
 Rumpf was voted 'Best Female Rock Singer of 1973' by Musikexpress readers.
 Diez and Cress were replaced by George Meier and Lindenberg for the subsequent tour, who were themselves replaced by Dieter Bornschlegel and Ringo Funk when the tour ended.
 They then released It's Getting Better (1973), which had a strong Afrobeat influence, and caused Die Zeit to hail Rumpf as a "superstar", after which in early 1974 Kravetz left the band to join Randy Pie.
 Schnelle was replaced again by Adrian Askew and Bornschlegel by Curly Curve's Alex Conti.
 The third album Ooh Baby (1974) was written mostly by Askew and Conti and veered towards the P-funk sound, and the band toured the U.S. as a support act for Aerosmith and Lynyrd Skynyrd.
-Following more changes in line-up two further albums were released, Get On Board (1975) and Live (1975) but, despite achieving commercial success in Germany, the group disbanded in January 1976.
+Following more changes in line-up two further albums were released, Get On Board (1975) and Live (1975), but, despite achieving commercial success in Germany, the group disbanded in January 1976.
 On 23 February 1983, the founder members played a one-off reunion concert in Hamburg.

 Reunion

 In 1989, Rumpf, Bohn and Kravetz reformed Frumpy and released two albums, Now!
-(1990) and News (1991) but by 1992 the members had moved in different directions and the group was once more disbanded in 1995.
+(1990) and News (1991).
+By 1992 the members had moved in different directions and the group disbanded again in 1995.